carlitosspot/hn-app/README.md

 - [ ] Enhance Layout in smaller screen
 - [ ] Add Test coverage
 - [ ] Implement dark mode
+- [ ] Load test the app with large data sets to determine if virtualization is needed